google/zetasql/docs/json_functions.md

 If a key in a JSON functions contains a JSON format operator, refer to each JSON function for how to escape them.

-A JSON function returns `NULL` if the JSONPath format does not match a value in a JSON-formatted string.
-If the selected value for a scalar function is not scalar, such as an object or an array, the function returns `NULL`.
+A JSON function returns `NULL` if the JSONPath format doesn't match a value in a JSON-formatted string.
+If the selected value for a scalar function isn't scalar, such as an object or an array, the function returns `NULL`.
 If the JSONPath format is invalid, an error is produced.